AntoineGauquier/inferring_document_class_of_scientific_article/README.md

 # Automatically Inferring the Document Class of a Scientific Article

-The source code, trained models as well as identifiers of papers used in the dataset will be made available before XX.05.
+The source code, trained models, as well as identifiers of papers used in the dataset will be made available by 05.05.